pbs-assess/gfiphc/README.md

 1. Adapt `data-raw/iphc-2020-data.Rmd` as just described.

 1. Create/adapt new functions to include the data in the calculations.
-For data in GFbio this should be automatic, else see what was done just after commit a5ecd2a for 2020 (may make notes here).
+For data in GFbio this should be automatic, else see what was done just after commit a5ecd2a for 2020, though I made some notes here which am updating for 2021:

+1. Files in `R/` that need checking (search through for most recent year and update); I copied the names here for 2021 and deleted the ones that didn't need updating (? means not done yet):

+  - calc-iphc-ser-area.R 	 ?
+  - calc-iphc-ser.R ?
+  - data.R ?
+  - gfiphc.R ?
+  - iphc-data.R
+  - iphc-maps.R  ?
+  - plot-iphc.R ?
+  - tidy-iphc-survey.R ?
+  - utils-pipe.R ?
+  - utils.R ?

 1. Change `get_all_iphc_set_counts()` to include new year, checking that `get_iphc_from_gfiphc()` works.